ystia/yorc-guides/docs/install/configure_a4c_google_location.md

 And let's define another on-demand resource to be able to create a compute instance with more resources when needed.
-For this, select `Back to Catalog ` :
+For this, select `Back to Catalog`:

 <img src="../images/a4cBackToCatalog.png">

-And drag and drop again the `yorc.nodes.google.Compute` component from right hand side cell to left hand side cell, then assign properties specifying this time a `machine_type` proerty value `n1-standard-4` (4 vCPUs and 15 GB) that will be called `Large compute`:
+And drag and drop again the `yorc.nodes.google.Compute` component from right hand side cell to left hand side cell, then assign properties specifying this time a `machine_type` property value `n1-standard-4` (4 vCPUs and 15 GB) that will be called `Large compute`:

 <img src="../images/a4cGoogleLargeCompute.png">